 Due to safety considerations in curing meats I decided to make this a teaching recipe, which is one reason why it is longer than typical recipes in Food Nirvana.
 Note that I have a variety of teaching recipes for different foods in Food Nirvana when the process steps/measurements need to be done very accurately and done in a particular order.

 I sometimes use 2, 3 pound chuck roasts instead of one 5 pound beef brisket for making both corned beef and pastrami, due to the price of beef brisket.
+A good chuck roast will have nice marbling that will approximate that of brisket.
 I cut away all large fat areas and cut the chuck roasts into the two sections with different grain directions before cutting it into 2" thick pieces across/perpendicular to the grain.
-I then cure the meat for at least seven (or up to ten) days using the brining recipe shown below.
+I then cure the meat for five or six days using the brining recipe shown below.
+If you are curing brisket that is thicker than 2" you can cure the meat for seven or eight days.
 That produces raw corned beef.
 You can choose to use either brisket or chuck roasts.

 If I am using chuck roasts, I apply McCormicks® bromelain based meat tenderizer to all surfaces of the raw corned beef, and then I apply the pastrami rub mixture to all surfaces of the meat.
 The meat is refrigerated overnight and then smoked in an electric smoker at 250°F for two hours.

-The meat is then allowed to finish cooking/steaming with a shallow aluminum foil pan of steaming water (pour two cups of boiling water into the pan once it is inside the smoker on a low shelf, and more later, to keep the steaming happening) placed in the smoker, to a final internal meat temperature of 205°F. Note that I use a wireless thermometer to monitor the internal temperature of the meat.
-You then use an Instant Pot® pressure steamer to make the pastrami from the smoker become moist and tender.
+The meat is then allowed to finish cooking/steaming using the aluminum foil drip pan of steaming water (plus pour two cups of boiling water into the drip pan in the smoker, and more later, to keep the steaming happening) placed in the smoker, to a final internal meat temperature of 205°F. Note that I use a wireless thermometer to monitor the internal temperature of the meat.

 The final step is to cut very thin slices (1/8th inch thick or less) of the pastrami, cross grain.